-Criteria JORC Code explanation Commentary The total length and percentage of the relevant intersections logged N/A Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+Criteria JORC Code explanation Commentary Whether logging is qualitative or quantitative in nature.
+Core (or costean, channel, etc) photography.
+N/A The total length and percentage of the relevant intersections logged N/A Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 N/A If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 N/A For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 The size and distribution of the soil samples is appropriate for regional exploration.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Laboratory QC procedures for soil samples involve the use of internal certified reference material as assay standards, along with blanks, duplicates and replicates.
-Measures taken to ensure that the sampling is representative of the in-situ material collected, including for instance results for field duplicate/second-half sampling.
+Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 No field duplicates were taken as this is not warranted at this early stage of exploration.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
 Sample sizes are appropriate Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-Samples were submitted to ALS Laboratories in Perth for analysis by the ionic leach method ME-MS23 with ICP-MS finish for 61 elements including: Ag, Au, Bi, Cd, Co, Cr, Cs, Cu, Li, Mo, Ni, Pb, Pd, Pt, Sn, Ta, W, Zn.
-Sample preparation involved weighing out of 50 g of the soil sample and adding a fixed aliquot o the digest.
+Samples were submitted to ALS Laboratories in Perth for analysis by the ionic leach method ME-MS23 with ICP-MS finish for 61 elements including: Ag, Au, Bi, Cd, Co, Cr, Cs, Cu, Li, Mo, Ni, Pb, Pd, Pt, Sn, Ta W, Zn and REE Ce, La, Tb, Dy, Pm, Pr, Nd, Sm, Gd, Eu, Ho, Er, Tm, Lu, Yb and Rb.
+Sample preparation involved weighing out of 50 g of the soil sample and adding a fixed aliquot of the digest.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. N/A Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
 Duplicate samples are not required at this early stage of exploration.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The results have not been verified by independent or alternative companies.
-This is not required at this stage of exploration.
+This is not required at th stage of exploration.
 The use of twinned holes.
 N/A Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Primary assay data has been entered into standard Excel templates for plotting in QGIS and IOGAS.
 Discuss any adjustment to assay data.
 There are no adjustments to the assay data.